fluendo/fluster/README.md

 ### Where does the name come from?

 Fluster in English means [to (cause to) become nervous or confused](https://www.wordreference.com/definition/fluster).
-It looks a very appropriate name for testing decoders.
+It looks like a very appropriate name for testing decoders.

 ### How can I add a new decoder?